Looks like you are using an old version of Internet Explorer - Please update your browser

 It is clear from biblical history that miracles are not always a reliable cure for a hardened unbelief.

 Although the Bible contains numerous examples of miraculous events leading to faith and repentance in the lives of people, it is clear from biblical history that miracles are not always a reliable cure for a hardened unbelief.
-Jesus himself said,
+Jesus quoting Abraham said,

 infallible proofs” for the Resurrection are still being rejected today by skeptics (Acts 1:3).